The Golden Rules of Accounting

 Real Account

-A real account is a general ledger account that reflects all the transactions relating to assets and liabilities.
-It comprises tangible and intangible assets.
-Tangible assets such as furniture, land, building, machinery, etc. On the other hand, intangible assets such as goodwill, copyright, patents, etc.
+A real account is a type of general ledger account that records all transactions related to assets and liabilities.
+It includes both tangible and intangible assets.
+Tangible assets include items such as furniture, land, buildings, machinery, and so on.
+Intangible assets, on the other hand, include items like goodwill, copyrights, patents, and more.

 Nominal Account

-A nominal account is a general ledger account relating to all business income, expenses, profit and losses.
-It accounts for all transactions pertaining to one fiscal year.
-As a result, the balances are reset to zero and can start afresh.
-An interest account is a type of nominal account.
+A nominal account is a type of general ledger account that is used to record all business income, expenses, profits, and losses for a specific fiscal year.
+At the end of each fiscal year, these accounts are reset to zero, allowing them to start fresh for the next fiscal year.
+An interest account is an example of a nominal account.

-Golden rules of account form the basis for bookkeeping.
-As per the golden rules of accounting, you must ascertain the type of account for each transaction.
-Each type of account has its own set of rules that needs to be applied for each transaction.
-Following are the three golden rules of accounting:
+Understanding the golden rules of accounting is crucial for proper bookkeeping.
+These rules dictate that you must determine the account type for each transaction.
+Each type of account has its own set of guidelines that must be followed for each transaction.
+The three golden rules of accounting are as follows:

 The golden rules of Accounting